Selecting a language will automatically trigger the translation of the page content.

-Verified 21 October 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 21 October 2021 - Directorate for Legal and Administrative Information (Prime Minister)

 Additional cases ?